inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 2. It might not be *that* painful, but you want an AST that is robust for future changes in minor wordings.
 3. You want multiple languages to have the same ASTs.

 I feel like number 3 is the most commonly pitched thing about GF.
-But points 1 and 2 are relevant even if you only want to work on one language, even if that language is English, and even if you aren't using the RGL.[^3]
+But points 1 and 2 are relevant even if you only want to work on one language, even if that language is English, and even if you aren't using the Resource Grammar Library.[^3]

-So now I will discuss how GF has [actually abstract ASTs](#actually-abstract-asts), how it [makes impossible states unrepresentable](#making-impossible-states-unrepresentable) and how … (TODO more examples?).
+So now I will discuss how GF has [actually abstract ASTs](#actually-abstract-asts), how it [makes illegal states unrepresentable](#making-illegal-states-unrepresentable) and how … (TODO more examples?).

 ### Actually abstract ASTs